nicebread/Empra1/README.md

 - [Attribution Extension](https://github.com/quarto-ext/attribution)
 - The [FOMO theme](https://github.com/nicebread/quarto-FS), which is based on the [Quarto clean theme](https://github.com/grantmcdermott/quarto-revealjs-clean/tree/main)

-Run the following commands in the project's root directory:
+Run the following commands in the project's root directory to install some add-ons and the theme:

 ```
 quarto add quarto-ext/attribution